AtharvSomani/GeneratingTextUsingRNN/README.md

 # GeneratingTextUsingRNN
-We have Use in built tensorflow shakespeare file for training the model link is  -  'https://storage.googleapis.com/download.tensorflow.org/data/shakespeare.txt' We have not train on all the data which is there in txt file, we have process total 500,000  character from 300,000 to 800,000.
+We have Use in built tensorflow shakespeare file for training the model link is  -  'https://storage.googleapis.com/download.tensorflow.org/data/shakespeare.txt' We have not train the model on all the data which is there in txt file, we have process total 500,000  character from 300,000 to 800,000.
 We have created two dict
 1) for Char to index
 2) for index to char